 Taking Calculated Risks

-The interaction with project stakeholders aids in the management of the project's unidentified risk.
-The owner can evaluate all the benefits and drawbacks, as well as the consequence, of revising any important decision made previously in order to mitigate risk.
+The interaction with project stakeholders aids in managing the project's unidentified risk.
+The owner can evaluate all the benefits and drawbacks, as well as the consequences, of revising any important decision made previously to mitigate risk.

 Prevention of Conflict and Mismanagement